spaceshark123/NeuralNetwork/README.md

 - For example, to create a new neural network, you would type `create`, and then follow the prompts to specify the topology and activation functions.

-- To train a network, use the `train` command and provide details like the path to the training file or specify `mnist`, number of epochs, learning rate, batch size, and loss function.
+- To train a network, use the `train` command and provide details like the path to the training file or specify `mnist`, number of epochs, learning rate, batch size, loss function, learning decay rate

 - For evaluation, use the evaluate command, and input the data you want to predict on, or `mnist [case #]`

-- The mnist dataset has been built into the program to allow for building/evaluating hand-drawn digit recognition networks directly using the console.
+- The mnist dataset has been built into the program to allow for building/evaluating hand-drawn digit recognition networks directly using the console. mnist networks MUST HAVE input size __784__ and output size __10__.
+In the majority of cases, the output layer has __softmax__ activation and is trained using the __categorical_crossentropy__ loss function.

 #### Save and Load Models: